katcoutts/ddigital_shopping_basket/README.md

+Tests for the models can be run from the terminal.
+From within the client folder type the command:
+$ npm test

 The prioritised list of user stories is as follows:
 As a User I can view the products and their category, price and availability information.